bpt26/parsimony/README.md

 # parsimony

-This directory contains all notes and commands run in order to prepare and later optimize a pruned tree via parsimony.
+This repository contains the input data, results, and analysis code to infer and optimize a sars-cov-2 tree using a variety of approaches including parsimony and maximum likelihood.